-Apparently, as the messengers delivered the news, they implied there was something about these particular Galileans that made them more vulnerable to the suffering they experienced, possibly that these Galileans were worse sinners in some way.
+Apparently, as the messengers delivered the news, they implied there was something about these particular Galileans that made them more vulnerable to the suffering they experienced.
 Jesus addressed the faultiness of their thinking.

 “Do you think those Galileans were worse sinners than all the other people from Galilee?”
 Jesus asked.
 “Is that why they suffered?
 Not at all!
 And you will perish, too, unless you repent of your sins and turn to God.”

-He, then, draws their attention to eighteen people who died in an accident when the tower in Siloam fell and asks if these eighteen were the worst sinners in Jerusalem.
-Again, he answers, “No, and I tell you again that unless you repent, you will perish, too.”
+Then, He draws their attention to eighteen people who died in an accident when the tower in Siloam fell and asks if these eighteen were the worst sinners in Jerusalem.
+He answers his own question, “No, and I tell you again that unless you repent, you will perish, too.”

-Suffering and death happen to the good and the bad alike…to both the righteous and unrighteous.
-None of us know the hour or manner of our death.
+Suffering and death happen to both the righteous and unrighteous alike.
+None of us knows the hour or manner of our death.
 It is foolish and arrogant to think we are somehow beyond the reach of tragedy.

 When it first became known the coronavirus was spreading in the United States, there were a lot of conversations around the idea that only the elderly and those with underlying health conditions were vulnerable.